asimov-modules/asimov-imap-module/README.md

 ## ✨ Features

+- Fetches email messages from any IMAP server and outputs them as [JSON-LD].
+- Constructs a semantic knowledge graph based on the [KNOW] ontology.
 - Supports Gmail, Outlook, Yahoo, iCloud, Proton Mail, GMX, Fastmail, and just about any other [email provider](#cloud-email-providers).
+- Utilizes server-side sorting of email messages with servers that support it.
+- Implements optimal client-side sorting when server-side sorting isn't available.
+- Distributed as a standalone static binary with zero runtime dependencies.

 ## 🛠️ Prerequisites